Story

 Three years later, on March 19, 1938, he received his license as a Registered Professional Engineer in Texas, Serial No. 1485.
 On the same day, Jack Wallace broke out with chicken pox.

-By the end of the Depression decade, JJL held dual professional licenses that few men could claim.
-He had earned both while working full-time, raising two sons, serving annual military reserve duty, and tracking every dollar in his diary.
-When the Army called him to active duty in January 1941, it was this combination — engineer, attorney, and officer — that shaped every assignment he would receive.
+By 1938, JJL held dual professional licenses — engineer and attorney — earned while working full-time and raising two sons.
+When the Army called him to active duty in January 1941, that combination shaped every assignment he received.

 A Philosophical Turn